invopop/gobl/regimes/mx/README.md

 }
 ```
+Sellers can issue one simplified invoice for every B2C sale or aggregate all daily transactions into a single invoice to _the general public_ ("al público en general").
+The rules on how to issue global B2C invoices are available in the [public documentation](http://omawww.sat.gob.mx/tramitesyservicios/Paginas/documentos/GuiallenadoCFDIglobal311221.pdf).

 Similarly, CFDI invoices to foreign customers are required to use the foreign generic RFC (`XEXX010101000`) along with some specific values for the extensions.
 The country and the local tax code of the supplier are included in separated CFDI fields.
 And again, in GOBL, you just need to provide the actual country and tax code of the supplier (without extensions), and the GOBL to CFDI conversor will take care of producing the correct document: